Top Strategies for Preventing Relapse in Addiction Recovery

 This practical strategy is highly recommended by addiction recovery professionals.
 A strong support network should include peers, trusted individuals, and professionals.
 Your peers at Alcoholics Anonymous and other fellowships will always be there to help you avoid relapse.
 Trusted individuals may include close friends, relatives, and spiritual leaders.
 Addiction recovery professionals include therapists, counselors, and sobriety coaches.
 AJ McLean leans on his bandmates, family members, and counselors whenever he feels weak or vulnerable.
 This strategy has helped him avoid relapse more than once in the last four years.

 If you’re newly sober and you need help with avoiding relapse, call on the compassionate team at Casa Pacifica.
-Along with providing men’s sober living in Solana Beach, we work with our individual residents to develop customized plans that integrate treatment, aftercare, and recovery support.
-Our services include sober companionship, coaching, and mentorship for those who are recovering from addiction to alcohol and other drugs.
+Along with providing men’s sober living in San Diego, we work with our individual residents to develop customized plans that integrate treatment, recovery coaching, aftercare, and recovery support.
+Our services also include interventions, sober companionship, safe transport, and mentorship for those who are recovering from addiction to alcohol and other drugs.
 For more information about our sober living facilities, call us today.